-Watch the stars of a professional hockey team carve up the ice, ride an old-fashioned train through the beautiful Texas Hill Country, and get an up-close look at some of Leonardo da Vinci’s incredible inventions.
+Watch the stars of a professional hockey team carve up the ice, and ride an old-fashioned train through the beautiful Texas Hill Country.
 Enjoy all of these experiences, and so much more, this fall in Cedar Park, a fast-growing and popular visitor destination located on the northwestern outskirts of the Austin area.
 Read on to find out more.

 Is there anything more “autumny” than the sight of a pumpkin patch and the taste of apple cider?
 Throw in a trip on a vintage train and you’ve got the ultimate fall experience.
 This is exactly what you’ll get with the Austin Steam Train Association’s Pumpkin Express, a fun-for-all ages sojourn through the Hill Country to the quaint town of Bertram.
 Take your pick from the pumpkin patch at the historic 1912 train depot while you sip some apple cider.
 Then settle in for a relaxing ride back, the perfect time to kick back and relax before your other adventures in Cedar Park.

 The Pumpkin Express isn’t the only excursion the Austin Steam Train Association is offering this fall.
 See the other rides here.

 If you’re a sports fan, you’ll want to visit Cedar Park.
 Home to two first-rate professional sports teams, there’s plenty of high-octane action to enjoy.
 Find your seats rink side at the state-of-the-art H-E-B Center to see the Texas Stars take on the best of the American Hockey League.
 The Stars, the top affiliate of the NHL’s Dallas Stars.